 While each area of Spain has different weather, overall the weather is considered mild for winter.
 Weather in December in Madrid can be chilly especially at night where it could be below freezing.

 The average maximum temperature in Madrid in December is 52 degrees F/ 11 C and the average minimum temperature is 36 degrees F/ 2 C.

 There's much to do and see in Madrid whether you opt to visit museums and spend time in cafes or want to be out walking and more active.

 Weather in Barcelona in December

-The sea has a warming effect in winter, so Barcelona isn't as cold in December as in Madrid, but it can still get pretty chilly.
-Rainy and overcast days are common, though there should be some days where they sun does peek out (but the temperature remains on the colder side).
+Weather in December in Barcelona is a bit warmer than in Madrid.
+The sea has a warming effect in winter, but Barcelona can still get pretty chilly, especially when the sun goes down.
+Rainy and overcast days are common, though there should be some days where the sun does peek out (but the temperature remains on the colder side).

 Weather in Andalusia in December